 Mental Health Therapist

-Provides direct clinical services to assigned patients, including evaluation, individual, family and/or group therapy and crisis intervention.
+Provides direct clinical services to assigned patients, which may involve individual, family, and/or group therapy, crisis intervention, and diagnostic evaluations.

 Master's degree from a Counsel for Accreditation of Counseling and Related Education Programs (CACREP) accredited program with major course work in mental health counseling.

-Requires NYS licensure as a mental health practitioner (e.g., Mental Health Counselor, Creative Arts Therapist) or limited permit eligible.
-If licensure has not been obtained upon employment, the individual has 36 months to obtain the NYS license.
+Requires NYS licensure as a mental health practitioner (e.g., Mental Health Counselor, Marriage and Family Therapist, Creative Arts Therapist) or limited permit eligible.
+If licensure has not been obtainedupon employment, the individual has 36 months to obtain the NYS license.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.